 Parents should work together to devise the appropriate parenting plan that suits their family.
 If the court finds that the plan upholds the child’s best interest, it will approve the plan.
 Both parties continue to remain the adopted child’s legal parents and will retain the right to seek modification of child custody and support at any time in the future.

 A dedicated Texas child custody lawyer can guide and assist you with creating the best parenting plan that meets all requirements of the law and possibly gets accepted by the other party as well.
+Situations differ and you may have questions if your 13 year old can have a say in child custody matters.
+Things can also get complicated when trying to transfer child custody.
+If you are still confused, read our guide on how child support works in Austin.

 Get the Help You Need From an Austin Divorce Attorney